 NYSDOH, 11/20/2002

-We require that all active patients with us maintain up-to-date Rabies Vaccination Certification on file.
-We do not mind if your pet receives their Rabies Vaccination elsewhere, simply submit to us a copy of their updated Rabies Vaccination Certificate to us so we may place it in their medical records.
-Even if you decline all other vaccination for your pet, we are still obligated to have your pet vaccinated for Rabies, and failure to do so may result in your pet being dismissed as a patient at our clinic.
+In New York Stae, ALL DOGS,CATS AND FERRETS 4 months of age and older MUST BE KEPT UP TO DATE ON RABIES.
+We, at Churchville Vet require that all active patients with us maintain up-to-date Rabies vaccination certification on file.
+We do not mind if your pet receives their Rabies Vaccination elsewhere, simply submit to us a copy of their updated Rabies vaccination certificate to us so we may place it in their medical records.
+Even if you decline all other vaccinations for your pet, we are still obligated to have your pet vaccinated for Rabies, and failure to do so may result in our inability to provide proper care.

-There are only certain rare instances of severe medical conditions in a pet that would exempt them from mandatory Rabies Vaccination, only a Veterinarian can provide certification for such exemption which needs to be completed at least yearly.
-A history of their disease must be kept on file and up-to-date in their medical records along with frequent examinations as deemed appropriate by our veterinary staff.
+There are only certain rare instances of severe medical conditions in a pet that would exempt them from mandatory Rabies vaccination, only a Veterinarian can provide certification for such exemption which needs to be reevaluated and completed yearly.
+A history of their disease must be kept on file and up-to-date in their medical records along with frequent examinations as deemed appropriate by a veterinarian.

 Where can I get my pet vaccinated?

-Rabies vaccinations are also available from your veterinarian for dogs, cats and ferrets.
+Rabies vaccinations are available in clinic from your veterinarian for dogs, cats and ferrets.
 If you have questions about new vaccines developed specifically for cats and for pets at younger ages, contact your county health department or veterinarian.
 All counties are required to provide a free vaccination clinic every four months.
-Contact your county health department for the schedule in your area.
+You many contact your county health department for the schedule in your area.

 When should my pet receive its first Rabies vaccination?